FinnArundel/boscode-doc/doc/busking/README.md

 12. Act Naturally
 13. It's only love
 14. You like me to much
-15. Tell me What your See
+15. Tell me What you See
-16. I've just seen a face
+16. I've just Seen a Face
 17. Yesterday
 18. I'm The Walrus
 19. All my loving